siyunyang/OW_SGA/README.md

 2_SGA_simulation.R runs the main simulation study described in paper.

-We have also developed a suite of R functions to perform propensity score weighting analysis for causal subgroup analyses.
+We have also developed a suite of R functions with illustrative examples to perform propensity score weighting analysis for causal subgroup analyses.
 For more details, please refer to https://github.com/siyunyang/PSweight.SGA